Velocidex/velociraptor-docs/content/docs/vql/_index.md

 A Stored Query is simply a query that is stored into a variable.
 It is not actually evaluated at the point of definition.
 At the point where the query is referred, that is where evaluation occurs.
-The scope at which the query is evaluated is derived from the point of reference!
+The scope at which the query is evaluated is derived from the point of reference.

 For example in the query above, `mystat` simply stores the query itself.
 Velociraptor will then re-evaluate the `mystat` query for each